dtht2d/sciart/README.md

 # Where Science meets Art
-Explore the beauty of science and mathematics through artful visualizations of equations
+Explore the fusion of mathematical and scientific concepts through a colorful and artistic lens with coding